-The South Balsam Trail provides a lovely walking, running or cycling experience.
+The South Balsam Trail provides a lovely walking, running, cycling and is great for winter activities including snowshoeing and cross-country skiing.
 About half the trail winds through thick, old-growth forest and open, newly-reforested fields.
 The other half runs through town streets.
-You will find benches along the way to peacefully relax and observe wildlife.

 Connection to the Quaker Trail – At the two points marked 8, you can connect with the Quaker Trail, another of the Uxbridge Town Trails.
 The head of- trail sign describing this 2.5 km. trail is located near the illuminated sign at the entrance to the arena.
 Or you can connect with the trail by crossing Brock St. at the lights, and then following the Quaker Trail markers

 The Uxbridge Town Trail system is a network of trails in the urban area that will also connect to major trails to the south (the Trans-Canada Trail and the Oak Ridges Trail).
 The Town Trail system is a program of the Township of Uxbridge in association with volunteer groups.
 Historical information is provided by the Uxbridge Historical Centre.